-2.9.15.
-Insurance and Property Management
+2.8.15 Insurance and Property Management

-For all Projects in MIT-PPS, when applicable, all Subrecipients must procure and maintain insurance for the duration of the Subrecipient agreement to protect all contract assets from loss due to any cause, such as theft, fraud and physical damage.
+For all Projects in MIT-PPS, all Subrecipients, with the exception of those in the PA Match Program, must procure and maintain insurance for the duration of the Subrecipient agreement to protect all contract assets from loss due to any cause, such as theft, fraud and physical damage.
 If CDBG-MIT funds are used to acquire real property or personal property, the Subrecipient is responsible for ensuring that:

-- The property continues to be used for its intended (and approved) purpose. - The Subrecipient keeps track of, and takes care of, the property. - If the Subrecipient sells or disposes of the property within 5 years after the expiration of the Subrecipient agreement or a longer period as HCD deems appropriate, the Subrecipient reimburses HCD for the share of the property's value according to the Standard Agreement.
+- The property continues to be used for its intended (and approved) purpose. - The Subrecipient keeps track of, and takes care of, the property. - If the Subrecipient sells or disposes of the property within 5 years after the expiration of the Subrecipient agreement or a longer period as HCD deems appropriate, the

+Subrecipient reimburses HCD for the share of the property's value according to the Standard Agreement.

-2.9.16.
-Recordkeeping, Retention, and File Management
+2.8.16 Recordkeeping, Retention, and File Management

-Subrecipients that receive MIT-PPS funds must comply with the MIT-PPS record retention requirements.
-Records are maintained to document compliance with Program requirements and Federal, State, and local regulations and to facilitate a review or monitored by HUD.
+Record retention is a requirement of MIT-PPS.
+Records are maintained to document compliance with program requirements and federal, state, and local regulations and to facilitate a review or monitored by HUD.

-HCD adheres to State of California record retention requirements, which require all records to be maintained for a period of five (5) years after the CDBG-MIT grant closeout with HUD.
+HCD adheres to State of California record retention requirements, which require all records to be maintained for a period of five years after the CDBG-MIT grant closeout with HUD.
 This requirement is in line with 24 CFR part 570.490, or as required by applicable laws and regulations under 24 CFR parts 570.487, 570.488 and 570.502(a)(7).
 Exemptions to the five-year period are provided in the applicable laws and regulations under 24 CFR parts 570.487, 570.488 and 570.502(a)(7).
+Exemptions to the five-year period are provided in the applicable laws and regulations under 24 CFR parts 570.487, 570.488 and 570.502(a)(7).
 Exceptions include, but are not limited to:

-• If any litigation, claim, or audit is started before the expiration of the five-year period, records must be retained until all litigation, claims, or audit findings involving the records have been resolved and final action taken.

-- When HCD is notified by HUD, or another federal agency, that the record retention period requirement has been extended - Records for real property and equipment acquired with CDBG-MIT funds must be retained for three years after disposition. - When records are transferred or maintained by HUD, the retention requirements no longer apply to HCD.
+- If any litigation, claim, or audit, is started before the expiration of the five-year period, records must be retained until all litigation, claims, or audit findings involving the records have been resolved and final action taken. - When HCD is notified by HUD, or another federal agency, that the record retention period requirement has been extended. - Records for real property and equipment acquired with CDBG-MIT funds must be retained for three years after disposition. - When records are transferred or maintained by HUD, the retention requirements no longer apply to HCD.

-Subrecipients shall retain all records, such as financial records, supporting documents, statistical records, and all other records pertinent to the Standard Agreement for a period of not less than five years after the fiscal year of their grant in accordance with CDBG-MIT record retention requirements.
+HCD Subrecipients shall retain all records, such as financial records, supporting documents, statistical records, and all other records pertinent to the SA for a period of not less than five years after the fiscal year of their grant in accordance with CDBG-MIT record retention requirements.
 HCD notifies Subrecipients when the HUD grant has been closed.
 Notwithstanding the above, if there is litigation, claims, audits, negotiations, or other actions that involve any of the records cited and that have started before the retention period, then all such records must be retained until completion of the actions and solution of all issues, or the retention period, whichever occurs later.

-Subrecipients are required to establish and maintain at least three major categories of records: Administrative, Financial Management, and Project Files.
+Every Subrecipient is required to establish and maintain at least three major categories of records: administrative, financial management, and Project files.